craigharman/vue-xkcd/README.md

     VueXKCD
 }
 ```
-You can then create an alert with:
+You can then show a comic with:

 ``` html
 <xkcd></xkcd>